MoonGoblin/intro-to-git/README.md

 # Start with Git - Review the Basics

-# Left off at Git - Add All Files - Start on Git - Remove Files
+# Start at Git - Ignore Files